INFO-523-Exercises/project-final-MineCrafters/README.md

-# SoleMate - Your ultimate footwear matchmaker
+# Brick-Metrics - Building Precision in Predicting USA Home Prices

 This project was developed by **MineCrafters** For [INFO 523 - Data Mining and Discovery](https://datamineaz.org/) at the University of Arizona, taught by Dr. Greg Chism.
 The team is comprised of the following team members.